PulkitBxtra/PulkitBxtra/README.md

 Software Engineer, Data Engineer, Product Manager and Everything in Between
 --------------------------

-i'm a Software Developer, Data Engineer, Photographer and caffiene Addict from New Delhi, India.
+i'm a Software Developer, Data Scientist, Photographer and caffiene Addict from New Delhi, India.

 *   🖥️  See my portfolio at [Portfolio](https://www.pulkitbatra.co/)
 *   🚀  I'm currently working on [Realply.com](https://www.realply.com/)